 - Impressing a Mate: Songs are a large part of bird courtship behavior, and a more varied song that includes different mimicked tones can help attract a better mate.
 Because mimicked tones are learned, a bird with more vocal variety is demonstrating its intelligence, ability to survive, and other characteristics a mate would find desirable.

 - Nest Protection: Some birds mimic predator noises or other bird threat calls, such as a hawk or owl screech, while nesting to discourage other birds from approaching the nest.
 These songs can scare other birds away if they believe the territory is dangerous, which will keep it safer for the brooding bird and its chicks.

-- Safeguarding Food: Using a hawk or owl call, or the sound of a cat, dog, or other predator, is an effective way for a bird mimic to claim a food source.
+- Safeguarding Food: Using a hawk or owl call, or the sound of a cat, dog, or other predator, can be an effective way for a bird mimic to claim a food source.
 When it utters such a call, birds monopolizing feeders or nearby bushes, trees, or other feeding spots may scatter, letting the mimic take advantage of a less crowded food source.

 - Defending Territory: Songs are crucial for many birds to claim territory, and adding mimicked tones into the song can demonstrate the resident bird's strength.
 Extra sounds may also trick other interested birds into believing that there are far more birds in the region than there actually are.
 The newcomers may then simply move along rather than challenge the resident mimic bird.

 - Social Acceptance: Baby birds learn many songs from their families and other birds of their species, and if mimicked sounds are included, young birds will learn them as part of their initial repertoire.
 This helps birds fit in with their flocks, which will also help them eventually defend their own territories and attract mates.
 Many pet birds that mimic speech are doing so for social acceptance, as they consider humans to be their flock.